 The problem of railway lines and roads crossing each other

 There were many more railway networks in the 1940s and 1950s because the severe and extensive closures, known as the Beeching Cuts were some years off.
 So it was relatively common to need to cross a railway line, particularly as cars had no option but to use small roads.
 Motorways, like the Beeching cuts, were also years away.

 Level crossings had to be manned.
-The man sat in an adjacent cabin until a train was due, and then came out to swing the gates manually in all weathers to let the train through.
+The man - or occasionally a woman during the war - sat in an adjacent cabin until a train was due, and then came out to swing the gates manually in all weathers to let the train through.
 Then, when the train had passed, he had to come out again to swing the gates back.
 It was labour intensive.
 Yet I never heard of any accidents due to the gates being in the wrong position.